 Over the past couple of years we’ve learned that videoconferencing isn’t just for the workplace; it can bring friends and family together from all over the world.
 If you haven’t tried it already, check out free teleconferencing services such as Skype, Zoom and Discord.
-Your entire family signs up for each account on their phones or laptops and, on Easter Sunday, you can create a conference video or audio call.
-Facetime is another free service you can use on your iPhone, iPad, iPod or Mac.
+On Easter Sunday, you can create a conference video or audio call.
+Facetime is another free service you can use if everyone has an iPhone, iPad, iPod or Mac.

-Or, if the weather is warm and you have family nearby, gather for a masked, socially distant get-together.
-Consider a picnic with blankets six feet apart and everyone bringing their own food.
-Alternatively, the host can prepare boxed meals the day before and everyone can pick up their own.
+If the weather is warm and you have family nearby, gather for a potluck.
+Consider a picnic with everyone bringing their own food.
 A walk or hike is a great activity to share with friends and relatives, as is an Easter egg hunt for the younger set.

 Save room for dessert though and you can choose from these 80 Easter desserts on the Delish website.
 I personally prefer the Easter Egg Oreo Truffle.

 Got leftovers?
-Keep the cooking fun going after the holiday with these five ways to use leftover Easter ham.
+Keep the cooking fun going after the holiday using our article on five ways to use leftover Easter ham.

 If you have a printer at home, Crayola has a lot of free coloring pages you can print and give to your children to keep them busy for hours.
 Maybe even put them in their Easter baskets.
-Other websites that have free Easter printables are Free Fun Easter, The Spruce Crafts, and Free Coloring Pages.
+Other websites that have free Easter printables are The Spruce Crafts and Free Coloring Pages.

 Of course, the essential thing to do on Easter at home is have an Easter egg hunt!
 Make a family affair out of dying Easter eggs, then hide them inside the house or in the backyard for some Easter Egg hunt fun with your nearest and dearest.
 Or use plastic eggs and fill them with candy or even coins.
 (In our neighborhood, we have a “golden egg” that contains a $5 bill for the lucky finder.)
-Take photos of them with their baskets full of goodies.
+Take photos of the children with their baskets full of goodies.

-Just because you’re not going out doesn’t mean you can’t get fancy.
-Get the family dressed up and take family photos in your backyard; use a tripod or even a flat surface to set the camera and use the timer function to get everyone in the picture.
-If you don’t want to splurge on a new dress when you’re not leaving the house, borrow clothes from a neighbor or look for free or used clothes through online swap groups or consignment stores.
-Easter outfits often get worn only a few times so secondhand dresses and suits still look brand new.
+You don’t have to splurge on new outfits, especially for the kids: Borrow clothes from a neighbor or look for free or used clothes through online swap groups or consignment stores.
+Easter outfits often get worn only a few times, so secondhand dresses and suits for kids still look brand new.